Please drag & drop 3 more SECTION elements to below this section. If you enable sections 6 and 7, you must drag and drop 5 more SECTION elements.

 I was born and grew up in Winchester, and have lived and worked in the local area.
 I attended University at Southampton, and now live in Eastleigh.

 Prior to becoming a counsellor, I worked with people with a learning disability in the NHS, the charity sector, and with Hampshire County Council.

-As well as general counselling experience, I have also worked in an inner city school, and I am a volunteer for Cruse Bereavement Care, counselling people in their own homes.
-I am currently Chair of Cruse South Hampshire Branch's Client Services Committee.
+As well as general counselling experience, I have also worked in an inner city school, and have been a volunteer for Cruse Bereavement Care, counselling people in their own homes.
+I also acted as chair for their Client Services Committee.